 On your torso, you can use HEMA body armor, hockey shoulder pads, shoulder pads, or any other sort of plated sports body armor.
 There plenty of types of body armor out there for different sports, so be creative!

 To keep your hands safe, wear full-finger padded gloves.
 Lacrosse gloves work especially well for this because they are padded, but also allow for dexterity and articulation.

 As in most contact sports, you might need an Athlete’s cup or jockstrap.

 Last but certainly not least, you have to choose your weapon!
 Most combat sabers have a metal hilt and a heavy-grade polycarbonate blade with a rounded tip.
-You will need to make sure your saber meets the requirements for events since toys and props are not permitted in a competition.

 There has never been a better time to start a new hobby and stay fit by learning a new martial art.
 Plus, it’s an opportunity to make new friends and create a rad costume inspired by your favorite Star Wars character.
 Be sure to sign up for a local club and begin your training so you too are ready to defend the galaxy when the time comes!

 Once you’ve learned the ways of the blade, you’ll be able to attend awesome events put on by studios in your city.
 See you on the battlefield!